nowshin51/EdurekaAutomation/README.md

 ## Installation and Setup
 Clone or download this repository to your local machine. <br>
-Import the project into Eclipse IDE.
+Import the project into Eclipse IDE.<br>
-Set up the Selenium WebDriver libraries in the project build path.
+Set up the Selenium WebDriver libraries in the project build path.<br>
-Download the WebDriver for your preferred browser and specify its path in the project.
+Download the WebDriver for your preferred browser and specify its path in the project.<br>

 ## Usage
 Open the project in Eclipse IDE.